Dataherald/dataherald/docs/api.create_prompt_sql_generation.rst

 * finetuning_id: the id of the finetuning model.
 If this is not provided we use a reasoning LLM with retrieval augmented generation.
 If specified we use the finetuning model for sql generation.
 * low_latency_mode: When this flag is set, some of the agent steps are removed, which can lead to faster responses but reduce the accuracy.
 This is only supported for our new agent.
 * evaluate: whether to evaluate the generated SQL query.
+* llm_config: is the configuration for the language model that will be used for NL generation.
+If you want to use open-source LLMs you should provide the api_base and llm_name.
+If you want to use OpenAI models don't specify api_base.
 * sql: if you want to manually create the SQL query you can provide it here.
 If this is not provided we use the prompt to generate the SQL query.

 Prompt parameters